fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

   - if [ "$TRAVIS_BRANCH" = "master" ]; then ./gradlew publish; else ./gradlew build; fi
 ```

+This should build a signed APK and upload it to the Play Store whenever a push is made to the `master` branch, then deploy the same APK to GitHub if it was built successfully.
+Important to note that using this method, the build will also fail if it has failed to upload the APK to the Play Store - so it _might_ not be an issue with your project if it results in a failure unexpectedly.

 ### Part C. Changelogs

 Now, gradle-play-publisher requires you to specify a changelog at `app/src/main/play/release-notes/en-US/default.txt` for it to publish an APK.
 What if we want to use the same changelog for GitHub releases?
 We'll add another line to the `before_deploy` section and GitHub deployment to do so.